Lighten Your Workload

 After you define a timeframe for your milestones, decide on a check in process.
 What’s the best way for the two of you to communicate?
-Do you prefer telephone, email, video conferencing, in-person meeting, or sharing a client management system?
+Do you prefer telephone, email, video conferencing, in-person meetings, or sharing a client management system?
 Set your schedule to send a reminder prior to the meeting.
-In addition, I share talking points before the meeting to optimize our time.
+By the way, I share talking points before the meeting to optimize our time.

 The Benefit of Delegation

-As you fine-tune your delegation skills, you’ll lighten your workload, reduce your overwhelm, and calendar time to work on your business growth strategy.
+As you fine-tune your delegation skills, you’ll lighten your workload, reduce your overwhelm, and calendar time to work on your growth strategy.

 Instead of managing your team, lead your team.
 Encourage your team members to problem solve challenges.
-This creates a team that works together toward your business success.
+This creates a team that works together toward a unified vision.

 As a coach, I’ve seen firsthand what happens when my clients begin delegating.
 You switch your mindset from giving up control to improving outcomes.
 Yes, asking for help can be difficult.
 Once you lighten your workload, you reduce overwhelm and feel re-energized.

 Are you ready to lighten your workload?
 Follow these recommendations for your business to be successful, and grow while keeping your passion alive.
 Discover how to increase your income while working less.
 Right NOW claim your FREE RESOURCE to separate your fees from time.